BackendExpert/mern-mvc-gen/README.md

 # MERN-MVC-GEN

 - A helper toolkit for fast MERN MVC development.
-Easily generate controllers and integrate authentication functions like signup and signin.
+Easily generate controllers and integrate authentication functions like signup and signin and also auth and Image Upload Middlewares.

 ## 📦 Installation